 Bill is an award-winning legal scholar and historian.
 He teaches in the fields of legal history, legislation, and regulation, and his research interests focus on the history of the modern American regulatory state.
 He previously was a professor of history at the University of Chicago and a research professor at the American Bar Foundation.
 In 1996, he published The People’s Welfare: Law and Regulation in Nineteenth-Century America (University of North Carolina Press), which won the American Historical Association’s Littleton-Griswold Prize for Best Book in the History of Law and Society.
 He has since co-edited three additional books: The Democratic Experiment (Princeton University Press) in 2003 with Meg Jacobs and Julian Zelizer, The State in U.S. History (University of Chicago Press) in 2015 with Jim Sparrow and Steve Sawyer, and The Corporation and American Democracy (Harvard University Press) in 2017 with Naomi Lamoreaux and The Tobin Project.

-Emily Prifogle is Assistant Professor of Law and Assistant Professor of History by courtesy at the University of Michigan.
+Emily Prifogle is Assistant Professor of Law and Assistant Professor of History at the University of Michigan.
 Emily is also a co-director of the Program in Race, Law and History at Michigan Law.

 Emily’s research focuses on the social history of the law and includes study of place, gender and sexuality, and race.